Samuel Bakhoum

 Discipline:

-Cancer Biology and Radiation Oncology
+Cancer Biology & Radiation Oncology

 Recognized for: Discovering the mechanistic link between chromosomal instability in cancer cells, a hallmark of solid tumors, and inflammation-mediated metastasis, or spread, of cancer.